WHAT’s IN THIS ARTICLE:

 - App content retrieval: The Appspace App on a device is configured with the Appspace server’s hostname for app signaling.
 By default, this hostname is also used for fetching content, however, it can be overridden to support a CDN.
 The caching solution discussed herein is specifically for app content retrieval traffic.

-Caching Node Hostname ExplanationA reverse caching server can expose one of the following two types of hostnames:
+Content Proxy/Caching Node Hostname ExplanationA reverse caching server can expose one of the following two types of hostnames:

 - The source server’s hostname while keeping the URLs the same for cached or source content.